troncali/nest-vue/docs/guide/backend/models.md

 ## Primary Keys

 UUIDs are popular as primary keys, but they are [not necessarily the best for storage size and performance](https://www.percona.com/blog/2019/11/22/uuids-are-popular-but-bad-for-performance-lets-discuss/).
+For this reason, models are configured to have two IDs:

+-   `dbId` - the primary key (sequential integer) used within the database (e.g., foreign keys) and excluded from responses.
+-   `id` - an alternate property (UUID) for external identification that is included in responses.

+This permits client-side queries using `id` but provides better storage efficiency and internal queries based on `dbId`.